 A Wildlife Journey

-Murray River Safari is a short 3 day 2 night tour that combines canoeing, walking, river cruising and a bus tour.
+Murray River Safari is a short 3 day 2 night tour that combines canoeing, walking, river cruising and a driving tour around ephemeral lakes.
 All activities help you encounter a range of wildlife & birdlife on the Murray River at times of the day when they are most active.

-There are many opportunities for animal encounters on this tour and here are 5 common species we expect to see during this 3 day wildlife journey
+There are many opportunities for animal encounters on this tour and here are 5 species we hope to see during this 3 day wildlife adventure.

-An Australian Icon, Kangaroos are common on the floodplains of Calperum Station and they can be seen bouncing by in mobs during our bus tour of the in-land lakes and Malle bush drive.
+An Australian Icon, Kangaroos are common on throughout the river valley and they can be seen bouncing by in mobs during our birdwatching driving tour of the ephemeral lakes.
 We see Red Kangaroos and Western Grey’s mostly and sometimes, Euros which are slightly more ‘scruffy’ and muscly species.
 Kangaroos can be seen drinking from the river's edge during our sunset canoeing tour where they quietly sneak down to the water when they suspect no one else is watching.

 The masters of stealth, the presence of Echidnas are often seen along the sandy banks of the river.
 They like to dig in the soft earth hunting for ants and if you look carefully into their diggings, you’ll see a very small hole that looks a bit like someone has poked their finger into the sand.